In this brief tutorial, we are going to learn what is Restricted shell and how to limit user's access to the Linux system using Restricted shell.

 -rbash: file.txt: restricted: cannot redirect output

-For example, I want to allow him/her to execute rm command, so I ran the following command as root user.
+For example, to allow the user (i.e. ostechnix) to execute rm command, run the following command as root user.

 For more details, refer the man pages in the link given below.